-Documents and workflow evidence reports are stored on a local file system level, or any valid UNC address.
-These folders and files must be backed up to ensure they are not lost and can be retrieved in the case of emergency.
+Documents and workflow evidence reports are stored in the database, on a local file system level, or any valid UNC address, or Azure Blob Storage.
+For file, and UNC use cases these folders and files must be backed up to ensure they are not lost and can be retrieved in the case of emergency.
 Note the IIS web site application pool of Desktop Web must have the configured user to allow permissions for this storage.